- Opening Hours

 We have joined with some other surgeries to provide a service over seven days.

 As a group of practices we will now be offering a LIMITED number of evening and weekend appointments.

-We will hold surgeries the last two Saturdays of each month –
+We will hold a surgery the third Saturday of each month –

 GP APPOINTMENTS – 9.00 am – 12 noon